 C-c a a Compile an agenda for the current week from a list of org files.
 The agenda shows the entries for each day.
-With a C-u prefix (or when the variable org-agenda-include-all-todo is t), all unfinished TODO items (including those without a date) are also listed at the beginning of the buffer, before the first date.
+With a numeric prefix5 (like $C-u \ 2 \ 1 \ C-c \ a \ a$) you may set the number of days to be displayed (see also the variable org-agenda-ndays)

 Remote editing from the agenda buffer means, for example, that you can change the dates of deadlines and appointments from the agenda buffer.
-The commands available in the Agenda buffer are listed in Section 10.5 [Agenda commands], page 61.
+The commands available in the Agenda buffer are listed in Section 10.5 [Agenda commands], page 67.